foeLe/Software-Engineering-project-Spring-22/README.md

             1. we can also enter 'https://team-11-app.herokuapp.com/' in a browser
             2. we can also use the command 'heroku local' then paste in 'http://localhost:5000/' in a browser
 ```
-# How to test changes made to codes in deployed mode
+# How to test changes made to the app in deployed mode
 First, follow 1) to 2) from 'How to view deployed app' section above.
 Commit changes:
 ```sh